-1 The other being registered funds.
+1 The others being registered funds and private investment funds.

 There is no limit to the number of people to whom authorised funds may be marketed, and no limit to the number of investors in authorised funds.

 The authorisation process